jlangch/venice/README.md

 Venice comes with a comprehensive library of 900+ core functions.
 It's immutable persistent data structures together with Clojure style atoms, futures, promises, and agents greatly simplify writing concurrent code.

+Have you ever reached your limits with Bash and PowerShell scripts.
+With Venice you write concise and elegant scripts.

 Venice does not depend on any runtime libraries (other than the JVM).
 You can easily add it as a standalone JAR to your classpath.